An investor is considering a T-bill investment. If it sells for $248,750 with 67 days to maturity, what is the appropriate yield for comparison?

 [ \text{Discount} = \text{Face Value} - \text{Purchase Price} = 250,000 - 248,750 = 1,250 ]

-Next, we use the discount to calculate the yield using the formula for annualized yield on a T-bill:
+Next, we calculate the yield using the formula for annualized yield on a T-bill:

 [ \text{Yield} = \left( \frac{\text{Discount}}{\text{Purchase Price}} \right) \times \left( \frac{365}{\text{Days to Maturity}} \right) ]